A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation

-Furthermore, as the teacher network may not perform well under all situations, some unreliable regions may be included in the generated pseudo labels.
-Thus directly learning from all the pixels equally will introduce noise.
-Inspired by previous work~\cite{wang2019symmetric}, which selects the unreliable image-pairs, and exchanges the prediction with the learning target to avoid noise, we design a new self correction loss (\emph{SCL}) and dynamically modify the weight and learning target for each pixel for semantic segmentation.
+Furthermore, as the teacher network may not perform well under all situations, some unreliable regions may be included in the generated pseudo-labels.
+Thus, directly learning from all the pixels will inevitably introduce label noise.
+Inspired by previous work in \cite{wang2019symmetric}, which selects the unreliable image-pairs, and exchanges the prediction with the learning target to suppress the negative impact of label noise, we design a new self-correction loss ({SCL}) and dynamically modify the weight and learning target for each pixel for semantic segmentation.

-Especially, our approach achieves state-of-the-art performance on the Cityscapes dataset \cite{cityscpaes} and Pascal VOC dataset \cite{everingham2012pascal} under a semi-supervised setting.
-Our main contributions are summarized as follows.